hm-lang/core/proposals/enumerations.md

 If no value is zero, then the first specified value is default.

-TODO: Consider allowing something like `default.option = NotAGoodOption`
+TODO: Consider allowing something like `default.Option = NotAGoodOption`